gwannon/ideasRoleras/Bandageless/02System.md

 ### Checks

-When there's a challenge to overcome, you roll to see how it plays out.
+When there is a challenge to overcome, you roll to see how it plays out.
 You only need to roll if what you want to do is risky.

 The GM announces that your action may be risky and dangerous; you then choose a skill and roll the corresponding die.
 If a fellow mummy helps you, they also roll, and you both run the same risks.
 The GM takes the highest roll and interprets the result.